What is God like?

 God is a giver.
 The Character of God is one of the most amazing and rewarding Bible studies there is.
 Coming to the place where you know Him for who He is and clearly understand His character will strengthen your faith in Him incredibly.

 What type of God is He?

-Many of the questions and uncertainties people have about God and His Word come down to not understanding HIM and His character, not understanding the type of God He is.
+Many questions and uncertainties people have about God come down to not understanding Him and His character, not understanding the type of God He is.

 If there is anyone who has been misunderstood and misrepresented, it is God!

 He has been accused of all kinds of things.
 Some of the wildest and most outrageous claims have been made about Him and what He does.
 He has been blamed for endless tragedies and suffering.